smarteditors/slate/source/includes/clients/_show.md

 }
 ```

-This endpoint retrieves a specific client.
+This endpoint retrieves a specific Client.

 ### HTTP Request